 At headspace Meadowbrook, our primary focus is the wellbeing of young people in the region and we understand that getting help early is important in resolving problems effectively.

-Our service will additionally host a headspace Youth Early Psychosis program (hYEPP).
-The hYEPP service will assist young people 12-25 who are experiencing a first psychotic episode or who meet the criteria to indicate they are at risk of developing a psychotic disorder.
+Our service will additionally host a headspace Early Psychosis program.
+The Early Psychosis service will assist young people 12-25 who are experiencing a first psychotic episode or who meet the criteria to indicate they are at risk of developing a psychotic disorder.